 Want to discover the rural activities of a local community during your trip?
 During your stay in northern Peru, you may want to share a moment with villagers.
-To do this, the village of Cuispes offers different traditional activities.
+To do this, together with the inhabitants, we propose you different traditional activities in Cuispes.

 We are in Bongara Province, Department of Amazonas, in Northern Peru.
 You will go through these activities to meet the local population.
 The villagers will make you discover with pleasure their traditions around activities such as bread, coffee or honey.

 1st day of traditional activities in Cuispes: Bread activity with Elisa and hike to the Yumbilla waterfall

 Your first activity will begin around 8 am after your breakfast.
 You will be warmly welcomed by the mistress of the place: Elisa.

 She will explain in detail the different stages of the traditional Peruvian bread making.
 Once you have made contact, you will start by preparing three separate bread dough.
 You will choose among the different recipes: “trigo” (wheat), “biscocho” (sweet), “choclo” (corn), “camote” (sweet potato) and finally “pan popular” (white flour).

 The type of bread and flour chosen, you can participate in weighing.
 It’s time to mix the ingredients.
 You will put your hand in the dough to mix it with Elisa.